EqualExperts/slack-gardener/RUNBOOK.md

 * Service Deployed Version Information:

-    * There is no versioning attached to the running service, however the build artifacts are stored in S3 are versioned for posterity
+    * Build artifacts are stored in S3 are versioned for posterity
+    * AWS Lambda is versioned

 ## Technical information: